Get paid faster.

 Customer financing

 Offer Buy Now, Pay Later financing on jobs from $500 to $25,000 directly from your invoice.
 Homeowners apply and approve in minutes at the job site.
 The financing provider pays your business the full job amount upfront minus a processing fee, so you collect immediately while the customer pays over time.
-Contractors with a financing option close 35% more high-ticket jobs and average 15 to 20% higher ticket sizes than those without one.
+Contractors with a financing option close 35 to 55% more high-ticket jobs and see 42% higher average ticket sizes than those without one.
+Second-look financing is also available for customers who don’t qualify for primary financing: secondary lenders serve credit-challenged applicants and can capture 15 to 20% of the jobs that standard BNPL declines, turning a lost opportunity into a booked one.

 Tap to Pay in the field